Carmakers brace for two tough years in Europe

 "Every company is going to have to deal with its own problems," Ghosn said in an interview with Reuters Television at the show.

-French arch-competitor PSA Peugeot Citroen, which is currently losing 350 euros on every car sold in Europe, has already said it plans to cut more than 10,000 jobs, close one assembly plant and shrink another.
+French arch-competitor PSA Peugeot Citroen (PEUP.PA), which is currently losing 350 euros ($450) on every car sold in Europe, has already said it plans to cut more than 10,000 jobs, close one assembly plant and shrink another.

 Chief Executive Philippe Varin predicted rivals would follow suit and that a certain number of European plants would have to close.